vialink/viacrypt/README.md

     ./compile.js
     ./get_assets

-Configurations are found on config.json, copy yours from the config.json.sample
+Configurations are found on config.js, copy and adapt yours from the config.js.sample

 Running
 -------